Skip to main content

 Learn about the history behind the experiences of many first- and second-generations of Asian Americans in Ohio.

-This event is presented by the the Institute for the Study of Culture & Society (ICS) and AWARE OHIO.
+This event is presented by the BGSU Institute for the Study of Culture & Society (ICS) and AWARE Ohio in collaboration with the Better Toledo program at the Toledo Lucas County Public Library.

 Established in 1996, ICS is a public humanities hub at Bowling Green State University.
 Their aim is to encourage innovation in the arts, humanities, and social sciences, and to communicate the value and significance of that work to the wider public.
 The vision of ICS is to make the world more equitable, just, and inclusive.
 ICS strives to be a place where nuanced conversation and meaningful connections are made, and where complexity and ambiguity are valued.